 The above keywords are only a small sample of keyword ideas that the Google Keyword Planner generated.
 Make sure that you compile all the keywords you gain into an excel sheet.

 In chapter 2 we discussed how you can perform keyword research for both your therapist competitors and industry keywords that can give you amazing insight into what your potential patients are looking for on Google.
-In chapter 3, we will highlight how you can create a website strategy in your pursuit of building the best therapist website design.
+In chapter 3, we will highlight how you can create a website strategy in your pursuit of building the best therapy website.

 Organizing the Data